vanheeringen-lab/genomepy/README.md

 * Caching of UCSC/Ensembl genome listings
 * Configurable default genome installation directory

+## Contributing

+Contributions welcome!
+Send me a pull request or get in touch.

 ## License

 This module is licensed under the terms of the [MIT license](https://opensource.org/licenses/MIT).